Welcome to Salt Hill Society

 John Barker

 The committee are always looking for members to join them.
-If this is of interest, please contact the Secretary Philip Astles.
+If this is of interest, please contact the Chairman, Robert Lidstone

 We’re absolutely thrilled to welcome new members into our lively fold!
 No fancy qualifications are needed—just a genuine interest in our vibrant local community will do the trick.
 As a member, you’ll not only enjoy perks like attending our AGM and booking your own tickets for dinners (at a delightful discount, no less!), but you’ll also be supporting the fantastic Thames Valley Adventure Playground, making a real difference in our community.

-If you’re ready to join the Salt Hill Society, simply download and complete the application forms below, then send them off to our wonderful Secretary, Philip Astles.
+If you’re ready to join the Salt Hill Society, simply download and complete the application forms below, then send them off to Chairman, Robert Lidstone.
 The annual subscription is a bargain at just £10!

 Oh, and just a friendly heads-up: your application will need a Proposer and a Seconder.
 If you don’t know anyone in the Society yet, no worries!
-Just reach out to Philip Astles, and he’ll be more than happy to help arrange a meet-up with some lovely Committee members.
+Just reach out to Chairman, Robert Lidstone - see contact details below.

 So, what are you waiting for?
 Dive in and join the fun at the Salt Hill Society—where community spirit thrives, friendships flourish, and your membership supports the brilliant Thames Valley Adventure Playground!